Samsung/ColorPatternTracker/README.md

 News:
-1. The source code now uses OpenGl Compute Shader instead of OpenCL and thus works on most mobile phones.
+1. The source code now uses OpenGl Compute Shader instead of OpenCL and thus works reliably on Galaxy S7.
+[Tested only on Galaxy S7.]
 2. A further optimized C++ code for the tracker is provided in Tracker_openmp folder.
-3. Works only on Galaxy S7.

 Color Pattern Tracker: User Guide